is a collaborative endeavour by Frank Fiorito & Nabil Mehchi, dedicated to the creation and development of socially impactful TV content:

 Director & CinematographerVAN ROYKO

 Van Royko, MA, CSC is a filmmaker and director of photography from Montreal, Qc.
-He is best known for his award winning cinematography for the documentaries ‘Monsoon’ and ‘Koneline’.
-With these films among others, Van has consistently employed an expanded vision of cinematography, using novel technologies and aesthetic techniques to tell truly cinematic stories.
-Over the course of his young career Van has collaborated with world renowned directors and producers Yung Chang, Mila Aung-Thwin, Nettie Wild, Sturla Gunnarsson and the Oscar winning Denys Arcand on projects ranging from advertising campaigns, and music videos to art installations and feature documentaries.
-In the past year, Van has shot several new films and tv series including the highly regarded CBC series Interrupt this Program.
-He has also co-directed two docs with Eye Steel Film and began his own film titled Pipe Dreams about the 2017 Canadian International Organ Competition.
+He is best known for his award winning cinematography for the feature documentaries Monsoon and Koneline.
+Van has consistently employed an expanded vision of cinematography, using novel technologies and aesthetic techniques to tell truly cinematic stories.
+Over the course of his career, he has collaborated with world-renowned directors and producers, including Yung Chang, Mila Aung-Thwin, Nettie Wild, Sturla Gunnarsson and the Oscar-winning Denys Arcand on projects ranging from advertising campaigns and music videos to art installations and feature documentaries.

 Linda’s passion for storytelling began in 1997 when she took part in Radio-Canada’s La Course autour du monde : the definitive TV school for Quebec’s filmmaking community.
 During her stint on the series, Linda directed, shot and edited 17 stories in 13 countries, including Pakistan, Mongolia and Lebanon.
 Since then, she has accumulated 20 years of solid experience in research and journalism.
 Fluent in English, French & Spanish, Linda now lives between Montreal and Seville where she contributes and collaborates on numerous TV and print projects.
 Her goal is to keep travelling and telling stories that get audiences closer to understanding the human condition.